Why We Wear Fair Trade

 This Fashion Revolution Day, on the anniversary of the Rana Plaza garment factory tragedy, We Wear Fair Trade to join a global conversation about the people who make our clothes.

-We want to recognize just a few of those individuals and brands, and have asked them to wear their favorite Fair Trade Certified™ apparel.
-Captured by well-known photographer and subject of the film 180 South, Jeff Johnson, these portraits put a spotlight on the proud, the entrepreneurial, innovative, trailblazing leaders that are shaping this new world through Fair Trade.
+We want to recognize just a few of those individuals and brands in their favorite Fair Trade Certified™ apparel.
+Captured by well-known photographer and subject of the film 180 South Jeff Johnson, these portraits spotlight the proud, entrepreneurial, innovative, trailblazing leaders shaping this new world through Fair Trade.